 Cardboard revolutionized the packaging industry.
-This new material allow for the construction and distribution of cheap, light, flat-pack boxes that could be assembled and shipped on demand, enabling companies to bring distribution in-house.
+This new material allowed for the construction and distribution of cheap, light, flat-pack boxes that could be assembled and shipped on demand, enabling companies to bring distribution in-house.
 In parallel, though, cardboard had a less obvious but lasting impact on a sphere for which it wasn’t initially designed: the realm of creative childhood construction.

 “Corrugated cardboard boxes were introduced in the 1880s, and slowly replaced wooden crates as the shipping method of choice,” explains architecture critic Alexandra Lange, author of The Design of Childhood.
 “As household objects grew larger, the play potential of those boxes increased ….
 The purchase of a new washing machine was a cause for celebration in my neighborhood as a child, as it meant access to a new playhouse in somebody’s yard,” she recalls.